benmccann/xero-java-client/README.md

 Currently, only the private app authentication method has been implemented.
 We use Scribe to support OAuth, so support for the public app OAuth should be straight forward to implement if needed.

+Support for attachments has not yet been added.

-Note that repeating invoices and bank transfers are not supported due to lack of support in Xero's own XML schemas.
+Repeating invoices and bank transfers are not supported due to lack of support in Xero's own XML schemas.
 This repository will be updated when those bugs are fixed.
 See:
 * https://github.com/XeroAPI/XeroAPI-Schemas/issues/8
 * https://github.com/XeroAPI/XeroAPI-Schemas/issues/9